FasterXML/jackson-databind/README.md

 # Use It!

-First things first: for a more in-depth coverage, read the [15 minute tutorial](jackson-databind/wiki/Jackson15MinuteTutorial).
-But here is a little sampler of usage.
+While wiki contains more documentation, here are brief introductionary tutorials, in recommended order of reading.

 ## 1 minute tutorial: POJOs to JSON and back

+The most common usage is to take piece of JSON, and construct a Plain Old Java Object ("POJO") out of it.
+So let's start there.

 All data binding starts with a `com.fasterxml.jackson.databind.ObjectMapper` instance, so let's construct one:

     ObjectMapper mapper = new ObjectMapper(); // create once, reuse

 The default instance is fine for our use -- we will learn later on how to configure mapper instance if necessary.

-The most common usage is to take piece of JSON, and construct a Plain Old Java Object ("POJO") out of it.
+Usage is simple:

     MyValue value = mapper.readValue(new File("data.json"), MyValue.class);
     // or: